stetsonharding/western-chime/README.md

 # Western Chime
 ---
 # *Overview*
 #### Western Chime - The mock-up e-commerce website in this project retrieves the Punk API.
 With this project, I wanted to use React.js to add a lot of the features present on a typical e-commerce website.
-These features include retrieving the data, displaying a modal with additional information about the item selected, searching for items, saving favorites for later use, adding/removing items from the user's cart, changing and updating the quantity of items selected, using pagination to improve user friendliness and performance load times, updating the user's price, taxes, and grand total based on items in the user's cart, and a checkout page with a form to enter promotional codes
+These features include retrieving the data, displaying a modal with additional information about the item selected, searching for items, saving favorites for later use, adding/removing items from the user's cart, changing and updating the quantity of items selected, using pagination to improve user friendliness and performance load times, updating the user's price, taxes, and grand total based on items in the user's cart, and a checkout page with a form to enter promotional codes.
 ---
 # *Technologies*
 - ## React.js